-(a) Any person who would like to sponsor an apprentice falconer shall certify, on a form prescribed by the commissioner, that such person:

-(1) Has a valid master falconry or general falconry permit with a minimum of three years experience as a general falconer; and,

-(2) has not been convicted of violating the falconry laws and regulations of any jurisdiction of the United States or any federal migratory bird statutes or regulations within a three year period preceding the start of the sponsorship.

-(b) The sponsor shall:

-(1) Act as a source of advice and information for the apprentice;

-(2) provide a minimum of twenty hours of field instruction annually;

-(3) provide training as described in the regulations in 50 CFR 21 and sections 26-67e-1 through 26-67e-18, inclusive of the Regulations of Connecticut State Agencies and oversee the care, maintenance, and training of the apprentice's raptor;

-(4) reside within 400 miles of the apprentice's residence;

-(5) sponsor no more than three apprentices at any one time;

-(6) notify the commissioner, in writing, within ten days after the sponsorship has been discontinued with an explanation of the reasons for discontinuing the sponsorship; and,

-(7) maintain a written log of the instruction provided to each apprentice falconer.

-(c) An apprentice falconer may submit, at any time, a written request to the commissioner to change sponsors.
+- (a) Any person who would like to sponsor an apprentice class falconer shall certify in writing, on a form provided by the commissioner, that such person: - (1) Has a valid master falconry permit or a valid general falconry permit with a minimum of three years experience as a general falconer; and, - (2) has not been convicted of violating the falconry laws and regulations of any state or the federal government within a 3 year period preceding the start of the sponsorship. - (b) The sponsor shall: - (1) Act as a source of advice and information for the apprentice; - (2) provide a minimum of twenty hours of field instruction annually and oversee the care, maintenance, and training of the apprentice's raptor; - (3) reside within 400 miles of the apprentice's residence; - (4) not have more than three apprentices at any one time; - (5) notify the commissioner, in writing, within 10 days after the sponsorship has been discontinued with an explanation of the reasons for discontinuing the sponsorship; and, - (6) maintain a written log of the instruction provided to each apprentice class falconer. - (c) An apprentice class falconer may submit, at any time, a written request to the department to change sponsors.
 Said request shall describe the reasons or circumstances for changing sponsors and the name and address of the new sponsor.
-The commissioner, in the commissioner's sole discretion, may authorize an apprentice falconer to resume falconry activities with a new sponsor.
+Upon authorization from the department, an apprentice class falconer may resume falconry activities with a new sponsor.